Technical Note: Split Algorithm in O(n) for the Capacitated Vehicle Routing Problem: Split in Linear Time

 \textbf{Data for the Numerical Example.} To illustrate the algorithm, we use a numerical example with 12 nodes.
 Figure \ref{figure-numericalExample} provides the input distances from the depot and between successive nodes as well as the demands associated with each node.
 For this instance, the best solution consists of the routes (0,1,2,3,4,0), (0,5,6,7,8,9,0), and (0,10,11,12,0).

-\textbf{Main algorithm.} For $t \in \{1,\dots,n\}$, our algorithm iteratively finds a best predecessor for $t$ and sets the cost of a shortest path from $0$ to $t$ (line 4).
-Instead of iterating over the predecessors and storing the minimum cost in $\cO(n)$, as in Bellman's algorithm, it takes advantage of the cost structure of the Split graph and stores \emph{nondominated} predecessors in the queue $\Lambda$ (lines 7--12) in order to find a best predecessor in~$\cO(1)$.
+\textbf{Main algorithm.} Instead of iterating over all arcs to propagate minimum-cost paths, the proposed Algorithm \ref{algoLinearSplit} takes advantage of the cost structure of the Split graph and maintains a set of \emph{nondominated predecessors} in a queue $\Lambda$ (lines 7--12).
+For each nodes $t \in \{1,\dots,n\}$, this structure enables to find in~$\cO(1)$ a best predecessor for $t$ along with the cost of a shortest path from $0$ to $t$ (line 4).

-The definition of the boolean function $dominates(i,j)$ completes the algorithm:
+The definition of the boolean function $dominates(i,j)$ completes the algorithm.
+This function returns \textsc{True} if and only if the node $i$ dominates the node $j$ as a predecessor.

 \textbf{Correctness of the algorithm.} Define $f(i,x)$ as the cost achieved when extending the label of a predecessor $i$ to a node $x \in \{i+1, \dots, n\}$.
 This function takes an infinite value if the arc $(i,x) \notin \cA$ because of capacity constraints: